The Quince Carry-On Hard Shell Suitcase: a Fine Alternative to Away

 Features of Quince’s Carry-On Hard Shell Suitcase

-As this suitcase is made for zipping through an airport, it’s made for fitting into an overhead compartment bin.
-It’s also got some cool features that pleasantly surprised me, like the additional interior pocket, and even a little brush to scrub away nicks and scuffs that may come up on the exterior.
+The Quince luggage has some cool features that pleasantly surprised me, like the additional interior pocket, and even a little brush to scrub away nicks and scuffs that may come up on the exterior.
+This is useful for me because I have the Check-In luggage in a light color (blue).

 Here’s a run-down of the Quince luggage features, in order of how they stand out to me.